• Skip to primary navigation

 Step 4: Line the bottom of two small cake pans with parchment paper.
 Pour the cake batter into the pan and use a rubber spatula to spread the cake batter evenly over the bottom of the pan.
 Scrape the bottom of the bowl to get all of the batters.

 Step 5: Bake the cakes for 25 minutes.
-Note that the baking time will vary depending on the cakes' size, quantity, and depth.
+The baking time will vary depending on the cakes’ size, quantity, and depth.
 Remove the cakes and tilt them gently to remove them from the pans onto a wire rack to cool.

 To test the cakes, insert a toothpick into the center of each cake.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the cake needs to be baked longer.
+If you see batter or crumbs, the cake must be baked longer.

 Step 6: Add the frosting ingredients to a standing mixer bowl.
 Use the wire whisk attachment.
 Turn it on to low speed and gradually increase it to medium speed until the frosting until it is creamy.
 (If you don't have a whisk attachment, a paddle attachment is fine.)